Riverside South, Manhattan

 Riverside South is an urban development project in the Lincoln Square neighborhood of the Upper West Side of Manhattan, New York City, United States.
 Developed by the businessman and later U.S. president Donald Trump in collaboration with a group of Asian investors, the largely residential complex is on 57 acre of land along the Hudson River between 59th Street and 72nd Street.
 The $3 billion project, which replaced a New York Central Railroad yard known as the 60th Street Yard, includes multiple residential towers and an extension of Riverside Park.

 There were several proposals for the site in the late 20th century.
 These included the Litho City plan in the 1960s, Trump's 1970s plan, and the Lincoln West plan of the early 1980s.
 The current proposal stems from Trump's late-1980s proposal for Television City.
-Television City was originally designed to include 16 apartment buildings, 1.8 e6sqft of studio space, 300000 sqft of office space, ancillary retail space, and a 75 acre waterfront park.
-The plans were revised following consultations with local civic groups.
+Television City was originally designed to include 16 apartment buildings, 1.8 e6sqft of studio space, 300000 sqft of office space, ancillary retail space, and 75 acre of park land, mostly on the roof of a vast shopping mall.
+Trump later abandoned his plan and adopted a substantially reduced proposal put forward by a coalition of civic groups.
 Trump sold Riverside South to investors from Hong Kong and mainland China, which built seven structures starting in 1997.
 In 2005, the investors sold the remaining unfinished portions to the Carlyle Group and the Extell Development Company, which developed three more buildings.
 In turn, Extell sold off some of the southernmost plots in the 2010s; these sites became Waterline Square.